jm-vis/jm-vis/README.md

 ## About Me

-Hi, I’m Joachim Vis — an executive with 20+ years of international experience in supply chain, procurement, and operations.
+Hi, I’m Joachim M. Vis — an executive with 20+ years of international experience in supply chain, procurement, and operations.
 After driving transformation and measurable results for leading organizations, I’m now diving into the world of AI engineering and development.

 My mission: combine practical business expertise with cutting-edge AI to solve real-world challenges in supply chain and operations, turning cost centers into profit centers.